 Documents you will need for your application

-- Course syllabus: download a detailed course syllabus for each course you are applying to take, and make a note of the referral URL.
-Each syllabus must be in English and contain:
+- Course syllabus: you must provide a detailed course syllabus for each course you are applying to take which includes:

 - course description